Creating Bottom Navigation in Android

 There are different constructors you can use to define your Bottom Navigation items.

 At the least, you must provide a title and icon.
-In other words, a String and Drawable.
+In other words, a

 Both parameters can be hardcoded Strings.
 But for the sake of good practice, lets reference both from XML resources.